cyamauch/NoctSalamanderGrandPiano/src/README.txt

   Noct-Salamander Grand Piano

-  Remastered Salamander Grand --- a free SFZ/WAV semi-concert grand piano developed by physics and data processing.
+   A Free SFZ/WAV semi-concert grand piano
+   --- remastering the Salamander Grand using a physics-based approach

 -------------------------------------------------------------------------------